billster45/tidycorels/README.md

 Next, `tidypredict::tidypredict_to_column()` adds a new column `fit` to the results from `tidypredict::tidypredict_fit()`.
-Visualising the probability in `fit` against the outcome `am` we can see XGBoost also seperates the cars well into automatic and manual.
+Visualising the probability in `fit` against the outcome `am` we can see XGBoost also separates the cars well into automatic and manual.

 ``` r
 mtcars %>%